mpazevic/hello-world/README.md

 # hello-world
-A repository featuring items pertinent to furthering my coding knowledge
+A repository featuring items pertinent to furthering coding knowledge

+My name is Maxwell Anthony Pazevic, and I am new to the world of coding.
+With adequate training I hope to become proficient in a variety of different languages soon!